Eric Naposki

-Eric Andrew Naposki (born December 20, 1966) is a convicted murderer serving life in prison without parole.
-He was formerly a professional football player who played in the National Football League and World League of American Football from 1988 to 1997.
+Eric Andrew Naposki (born December 20, 1966) is an American former professional football player who played in the National Football League (NFL) and World League of American Football (WLAF) from 1988 to 1997.

 In May 2009, Naposki was arrested in Connecticut and charged with the murder of millionaire investor Bill McLaughlin in December 1994 in Newport Beach, California.
-The murder was committed in league with Nanette Johnston, McLaughlin's live-in girlfriend and Naposki's secret lover, so that she could collect McLaughlin's life insurance.
-In July 2011, Naposki was convicted of first degree murder, and in August 2012, he was sentenced to life imprisonment without parole.
+The murder was committed in league with Nanette Johnston, McLaughlin's live-in girlfriend and Naposki's lover, so that she could collect McLaughlin's life insurance.
+In July 2011, Naposki was convicted of first degree murder and in August 2012, he was sentenced to life imprisonment without parole.

-Education
+Early life

 Naposki, a native of Tuckahoe, New York, played Pop Warner Football with the "Blue Devils" out of Eastchester, New York, for eight seasons.
 He later attended Tuckahoe H.S. as well as Roosevelt H.S., the latter in Yonkers, New York, before transfer during his junior year to Eastchester High School.

-At Eastchester, he led the team in sacks and tackles for two years, with the team going 17-3 during his tenure at linebacker position.
+He led the team in sacks and tackles for two years with the team going 17-3 during his tenure at linebacker position.
 Naposki also played safety, tight end and running back in goal line situations.
 He was named All County in 1982, and All State in 1983 and graduated from Eastchester in 1984.

-He was offered partial scholarships by New Hampshire, New Haven and Buffalo, but decided to attend the University of Connecticut (UConn) on a full football scholarship.
+He was offered partial scholarships by New Hampshire, New Haven and Buffalo but decided to attend the University of Connecticut (UConn) on a full football scholarship.

 At the time, UConn played as a Division I-AA in the now defunct Yankee Conference.
 However, midway through his third year at UConn, he quit the football team over a disagreement with his coach, Tom Jackson.

 Naposki, who had NFL aspirations, decided to forgo his scholarship and withdrew from the university.
 He returned to UConn to complete his degree in 1987, although he left again for two years to pursue the NFL and received his degree in physical education in 1991.

-Football career
+Professional career

-Naposki played professional football in the National Football League (NFL) and World League of American Football (WLAF) from 1988 to 1997.

-In the NFL, he appeared in a combined five games over two seasons, including four games with the New England Patriots over 1988 and a portion of 1989, and one game with the Indianapolis Colts after moving to that team for the remainder of the 1989 Colts' season.
+After missing his senior year at Connecticut due to family obligations, he attended the New England Patriots' free agent tryout camp in April, 1988.
+He ended up making the team as a backup linebacker and played in 4 games.

+On March 1, 1989, he signed as a Plan B free agent with the Dallas Cowboys.
+He was released on August 15.
+On August 18, he was claimed off waivers by the Indianapolis Colts.
+He played in one game before being released.
+On September 6, he was signed by the New England Patriots.
+He played in one game before being released.

+On March 25, 1990, he signed as a free agent with the New York Jets.
+On August 29, he was waived with an injury settlement.